nosial/Socialbox-Standard/README.md

  > Note: In this example, the produced ciphertext is binary data, but if you want to transmit the ciphertext over the network, you must encode it using Base64 encoding.
+ >

+### Error Handling

+For real-world implementations, error handling should be a priority.
+For example, signature verification and decryption can fail if the data is tampered with, keys don’t match, or the data has expired.
+Ensure that invalid signatures or decryption errors are caught and handled appropriately to avoid security vulnerabilities

 ### Methods